hardisgroupcom/vscode-sfdx-hardis/README.md

 **Easy Salesforce DX projects management, even if you don't know Salesforce DX or git**

-Salesforce DX is great.

-But there are so many base commands and so many useful plugins that it's easy to get lost.
+Salesforce DX is great, but there are so many base commands and so many useful plugins that it's easy to get lost.

 VsCode SFDX-Hardis aims to simplify the use of Salesforce DX with an intuitive UI and ready to use pre-integrated commands.